Low GI Lifestyle

 To understand why this swap was so hard, you have to understand my relationship with food.
 I’m the person who thinks a meal isn’t a meal without a grain.
 Whether it’s a stir-fry, a curry, or just a side of buttered rice, that texture is part of my identity.
 When I got that prediabetes diagnosis during our corporate wellness screening—the very screening I helped organize, mind you—I felt like a fraud.
 How could I manage a wellness program when I couldn't even manage my own A1C?

-I spent February in a bit of a tailspin.
+I spent the first few weeks of the year in a bit of a tailspin.
 I tried to just 'eat less' rice, but one scoop always turned into three.
-By March, I realized I needed a hard boundary.
+By February, I realized I needed a hard boundary.
 I needed to lower the glycemic load of my dinners significantly if I wanted to see those numbers move in the right direction.
 That’s when the cauliflower rice experiment began in earnest.
-You can read more about my initial panic in My Prediabetes Wake-Up Call: How I Rebuilt My Relationship with Food.
+I had to stop pretending I could 'moderate' something that was clearly spiking my system.

 Month 1: The Soggy Disaster Phase